drawwithcode/2018-group-work-group-07/README.md

 With the speech recognition there is an interaction with two of the animals.

+*Voice tool*: saying the name of the animals hidden the user will find two of them.
+In this way, will appear the armadillo and the butterfly.

 - Sound

 The sound create the move of the different pngs in the background and create the atmosphere